MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/basic-classification.md

 ---
-title: Quantum machine learning library
+title: Basic classification with the Quantum Machine Learning library
 description: Learn how to execute a quantum sequential classifier written in Q# using the Quantum Machine Learning library of the Microsoft QDK.
 author: geduardo
 ms.author: v-edsanc@microsoft.com